tarwn/lessthandot-hugo/blogs/content/posts/2016-06-24-asp-net-single-sign-on-against-office365-with-oauth2.md

 </p>

 <p>
-  Step 2: <a href="https://msdn.microsoft.com/en-us/office/office365/howto/add-common-consent-manually">Register your application in Azure AD</a> (Follow the &#8220;Register your web server app with the Azure Management Portal&#8221; instructions)
+  Step 2: <a href="https://msdn.microsoft.com/en-us/office/office365/howto/add-common-consent-manually">Register your application in Azure AD</a> (Follow the “Register your web server app with the Azure Management Portal” instructions)
 </p>

 <p>